Profile information

 We are looking for people who are not afraid to get their hands dirty!
 Jobs will depend on the time of year, as most projects on our farm can only be done in certain seasons.

-We have a barn and several outbuildings that need to have 100 years of 'stuff' removed, sorted, and brought to the recycling depot or dump.
+We have a barn and several outbuildings that need to have the junk removed and hauled away.

-In the spring, the garden needs to be prepped for planting, summer will be weeding and tending the garden, and the fall will be harvesting and preserving.
+In the spring (May and early June), the garden needs to be prepped for planting (we do the no-till method), summer (July and August) will be weeding and tending the garden, and the fall (September and early October) will be harvesting and preserving.
 All of these steps could use extra hands!
 If you have any knowledge in any of these areas, we are always open to learn more.

 We would also like to put a fence up around our property, build pens for pigs, horses, and ducks/chickens/geese, and other projects.